core/

 /// identity function.
 As such, it **must not be relied upon to control critical program behavior.**

-/// This _immediately_ precludes any direct use of this function for cryptographic or security
+/// This also means that this function does not offer any guarantees for cryptographic or security

 /// purposes.